mbasaglia/glaxnimate/docs/docs/manual/ui/dialogs.md

 ![Move To dialog](/img/screenshots/dialogs/move_to.png)

-Aloows you to choose a destination to move the selected shapes.
+Allows you to choose a destination to move the selected shapes.

 ## Resize